trollsic/RedisCleaner/README.md

 Project written using .NET Core

-To install .NET Core visit http://dot.net and install according to your OS.
+To install .NET Core visit http://dot.net and install the one for your OS.

 #### Building
 1. Clone repo